kmccarp/rewrite-launchdarkly/docs/clearing-out-feature-flags.md

 }
 ```

+Note how we call out to LaunchDarkly in the `if` statement,
-Note how we enter either the `if` or the `else` block for users.
+and then enter either the `if` or the `else` block depending on the response for this particular user.
 The other side of the conditional is never run for the same user.

 In this simplified example we're not showing how success for either search implementation is defined or tracked.
 There would be at least a couple factors, such as response times, number of results, how often folks go for one of the presented results, or refine their query to try again.
+These are all part of the experiment, and determine which conditional block to retain in the future.

 ### Feature flags in practice

 In practice feature flags might well not be isolated to a single point of use as seen here, but rather span multiple methods, services or even teams.
 For instance: when two teams collaborate on a new feature, one team might be done well ahead of another team.
 That first team can then put the feature behind a feature flag and deploy, with the feature only enabled once the second team catches up.
-This ensures teams can continue to deploy and build upon changes, without coordination or risk to deployments.
+This ensures teams can continue to deploy and build upon changes, without coordination, merge conflicts or risks to deployments.

-We've regrettably also seen patterns where feature flags might have been permanently enabled or disabled a long time ago, but the conditionals were never cleaned up.
+We've regrettably also seen instances where feature flags might have been permanently enabled or disabled a long time ago, but the conditionals were never cleaned up.
 This might leave developers wondering whether certain code paths are still necessary or maintained, or at worst break down badly when flags are inadvertently toggled again.
 In one extreme case an investing firm went bankrupt hours after such a feature flag related mishap.
 <!-- TOOD insert link; I think that firm was called palantir, and they repurposed feature flags I believe -->